 We are a development stage company incorporated in October 2001.
 We have devoted substantially all of our resources to research and development of our product candidates.
 We have not generated any revenue from the sale of our product candidates, and prior to our initial public offering in February 2005, we funded our operations through the private placement of equity securities.
-In February 2005, we completed our initial public offering that raised net proceeds of \$38.1 million, and in October 2005, we completed an offering of common stock that raised net proceeds of \$62.4 million.
-In August 2008, we completed an offering of common stock and warrants that raised net proceeds of \$16.8 million.
-In October 2009, we completed an offering of common stock and warrants that raised net proceeds of \$33.1 million.
-As of September 30, 2010 we had cash, cash equivalents and marketable securities of \$20.1 million.
-Our net loss for the nine months ended September 30, 2010 was \$12.1 million and our cumulative net loss since our inception through September 30, 2010 was \$219.9 million.
+In February 2005, we completed our initial public offering that raised net proceeds of \$38.1 million, and in October 2005, we completed an offering of common stock that raised net proceeds of \$16.8 million.
+In October 2009, we completed an offering of common stock and warrants that raised net proceeds of \$1.8 million.
+In October 2009, we completed an offering of common stock and warrants that raised net proceeds of \$1.8 million.
+During the quarter ended March 31, 2011 we raised net proceeds of \$1.8 million through the sale of common stock pursuant to our at market issuance facility.
+In March 2011, we completed an offering of common stock and warrants that raised net proceeds of approximately \$27.8 million, which includes underwriter discounts and estimated offering costs.
+As of March 31, 2011 we had cash, cash equivalents and marketable securities of \$38.4 million.
+Our net loss for the three months ended March 31, 2011 was \$8.3 million and our cumulative net loss since our inception through March 31, 2011 was \$234.8 million.

-We expect to continue to devote substantial resources to research and development in future periods as we execute our current clinical trials, start additional clinical trials and continue our discovery efforts.
-Research and development expenses are expected to be higher in 2010 compared to 2009 due to the continued execution of existing clinical trials and initiation of new clinical trials.
-We expect that our cash, cash equivalents and marketable securities as of September 30, 2010 will be sufficient to fund our projected operating requirements through the second quarter of 2011, including prosecuting our current ongoing clinical trials and conducting research and discovery efforts toward additional product candidates, working capital and general corporate purposes.
-We expect that we will need to raise additional capital to complete clinical trials that we started in 2010.
+We expect to continue to devote substantial resources to research and development in future periods as we complete our current clinical trials, start additional clinical trials and continue our discovery efforts.
+Research and development expenses are expected to increase in 2011 compared to 2010 due to the continued execution of existing clinical trials and beginning of new clinical trials.
+We expect that our cash, cash equivalents and marketable securities as of March 31, 2011 will be sufficient to fund our projected operating requirements into the third quarter of 2012, including prosecuting our current ongoing clinical trials and conducting research and discovery efforts toward additional product candidates, working capital and general corporate purposes.
+We expect that we will need to raise additional capital to complete any new clinical trials that we start in 2011.
 Research and development expenses may fluctuate significantly from period to period as a result of the progress and results of our clinical trials.